mivek/MetarParser/CONTRIBUTING.md

 **Development flow**

 *   Create a branch from master.
 Prefix the branch name with the type of branch you want to create.
-Eg: "feature/", "bugfix/", "clean/"
+Eg: "feature/", "bugfix/", "clean/".
+The keywords feature, bugfix and clean are mandatory for branch name.

 *   Update the pom
     *   For a feature bump the minor version of the pom.
 Eg: 1.6.0 -> 1.7.0